How AI girlfriend memory actually builds (over weeks, not days)

 Some people find this slightly unsettling at first, specifically the sense that something is tracking the texture of your life in ways you didn't explicitly authorize.
 That's a fair reaction.
 The short answer is that you can see what's been retained, and you can have things removed if they landed wrong.
 The companion isn't accumulating a secret dossier, it's building a working model that you can inspect and adjust.
 If you're curious about the failure cases, how things get misremembered or drop out entirely, see Why your AI companion forgets you (and how to fix it).

 The week-three experience is also why jumping between companions frequently tends to flatten the experience.
 Each switch resets the clock.
 You get the benefit of novelty, but you trade away depth.
-For people who want the ai-girlfriend experience to feel genuinely relational rather than transactional, staying with one companion long enough to clear the week-three threshold is probably the single most useful thing you can do.
+For people who want the ai-girlfriend experience to feel genuinely relational instead of transactional, staying with one companion long enough to clear the week-three threshold is probably the single most useful thing you can do.

 The breaking point